rubyworks/lemon/README.md

 Lastly, there are the `before` and `after` methods which can be used only once for each test case.
 The `before` method defines a procedure to run before any of the test case's units are run, and the `after` method defines a procedure to run after that are all finished.

 That is the bulk of the matter for writing Lemon tests.
-There are few other features not mentions here.
-You can learn more about hose by reading the wiki(http://wiki.github.com/proutils/lemon).
+There are few other features not mentioned here.
+You can learn more about those by reading the [Lemon Wiki](http://wiki.github.com/rubyworks/lemon).

 ### Running Tests